Candidates

 Stochastic Gradient Descent (SGD)

-Stochastic Gradient Descent (SGD) enhances convergence speed by introducing randomness and updating model parameters with each training example.
-Unlike traditional Gradient Descent, which evaluates the overall slope, SGD takes steps based on the immediate slope, allowing for quicker adaptations.
+Stochastic Gradient Descent (SGD) accelerates convergence by introducing randomness and updating model parameters on each training example.
+Unlike traditional Gradient Descent, which evaluates the overall slope, SGD takes steps based on the local slope, enabling faster adaptation.
 This approach is akin to making decisions on the fly, adjusting the sails of a ship with each gust of wind, and is a form of stochastic optimization.

 SGD efficiently navigates large datasets.
-Using random batches of data for updates requires fewer memory constraints compared to traditional methods, making it scalable for extensive datasets.
+Using random batches for updates imposes fewer memory constraints than traditional methods, making it scalable with large datasets.
 However, the path to convergence can be noisier, requiring more iterations to reach the optimal minimum.

 Mini-Batch Gradient Descent

 Mini-Batch Gradient Descent strikes a balance between batch and stochastic gradient descent.
-It utilizes a set number of training examples that is smaller than the entire dataset.
+It uses a subset of training examples that is smaller than the entire dataset.
 This method improves efficiency by requiring fewer iterations and is generally faster than both stochastic gradient descent and batch gradient descent.
-It’s like navigating a middle path, taking the best of both worlds to achieve faster convergence.
+It's like navigating a middle path, taking the best of both worlds to achieve faster convergence.

-The ideal mini-batch size is typically recommended to be 32, with a batch size range usually between 50 to 256 examples.
-However, it’s not without its challenges.
-Mini-Batch Gradient Descent may get stuck at local minima, potentially leading to a minimum value issue.
+The ideal mini-batch size is typically 32, with a batch size range of 50 to 256 examples.
+However, it's not without its challenges.
+Mini-Batch Gradient Descent may get stuck in a local minimum, potentially leading to a minimum value issue.

 Despite this, it remains a popular choice for many deep learning optimization tasks.